deepjavalibrary/djl/pytorch/pytorch-native/README.md

 ## Build

-- Use the following command to build pytorch JNI library:
+Use the following command to build pytorch JNI library:

+### Mac/Linux
 ```
-./build.sh
+./gradlew buildJNI
 ```

+The output file `torch_djl` will be copied to `pytorch-engine/build` folder